sousquared/Blur-Training_ImageNet/README.md

 $ python main.py --mode [TRAINING MODE] -n [EXPERIMENT NAME] [IMAGENET_PATH]
 ```

 For `main.py`, you need to use `--exp-name` or `-n` option to define your experiment's name.
 Then the experiment's name is used for managing results under `logs/` directory.
+`logs/` will automatically be created when you run `main.py`.
 You can choose the training mode from {normal,blur-all,blur-half-epochs,blur-step,blur-half-data} by using `--mode [TRAINING MODE]` option.

 - **normal**